Scofflaw Cocktail Recipe

 Method

-Add rye, dry vermouth, lemon juice, bitters, and cubed ice to a shaker.
+1. Add rye, dry vermouth, lemon juice, and bitters to a shaker.